Ancient Egypt for Kids

 Mask: Face was covered with a mask so that the Ba and Ka could recognize the body.
 The mask was colored and was as lifelike as possible.

-Then the Mummy was placed in a coffin or a series of coffins.
+Sarcophagus (coffin): Then the Mummy was placed in a coffin or a series of coffins, each with a cartouche (name plate)

-Mourners wailed an priests prayed at the tomb door.
+Mourners: Mourners wailed as priests prayed at the tomb door.